An Insider's Guide to the Best Places to Visit in the North Dordogne Area

 Brantome

-Is an attractive town on the northern edge of the Dordogne sometimes referred to as the Venice of the Perigord?
-The 8th-century abbey founded by Charlemagne began life as habitable caves which can be visited at night during the peak holiday season.
-Brantome has a beautiful mix of medieval and renaissance architecture and is rated as one of 'Les Plus Beaux Detours' in France.
+BRANTOME is an attractive town on the northern edge of the Dordogne, sometimes referred to as the Venice of the Perigord.
+The 8th-century abbey, founded by Charlemagne, began life as habitable caves that can be visited at night during the peak holiday season.
+Brantome has a beautiful mix of medieval and Renaissance architecture and is rated as one of 'Les Plus Beaux Detours' in France.

 What to do/see there: